OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## Plotting Results

-To plot the GWAS results, use the [MendelPlots.jl package](https://openmendel.github.io/MendelPlots.jl/latest/).
+To plot the GWAS results, we recommend using the [MendelPlots.jl package](https://openmendel.github.io/MendelPlots.jl/latest/).

 ## Docker